arthi2900/app1/docs/prd.md

 - **Teacher Management**:
   - View teacher accounts
   - Edit teacher profiles (via Edit button or pencil icon)
-  - Teacher-subject-class-section mapping (without Academic Year field)
-  - View class-section overview with assigned teachers per subject
+  - Teacher-subject-class-section mapping\n  - View class-section overview with assigned teachers per subject
 - **Student Management**:
   - View students list with enhanced search (text search + Class and Section filters)
   - View student class-section assignments
-- Exam schedule review and approval (within assigned school only)
-- Student report access (filtered by assigned school)\n- Teacher performance monitoring (within assigned school only)
 - Edit own profile with Save button
 - View school details (read-only)
 - **School-based access**: All data and user lists filtered by assigned school
 - **Visibility**: Can view teachers and students from assigned school only

-### 8.9 Teacher Functions
-- View assigned classes, sections, and subjects
+### 8.5 Teacher Functions\n- View assigned classes, sections, and subjects
-- View students of assigned sections only\n- Question creation and management (for assigned school subjects only)
+- View students of assigned sections only
-- **Updated question creation form**: Includes'Add Class' dropdown (showing only assigned classes), 'Add Subject' dropdown (showing only subjects for selected class), and 'Student' dropdown (showing students from selected class and teacher's assigned sections)
-- Question paper preparation (for assigned school only)
-- Test schedule creation (for assigned classes and sections only)
-- Exam conduct and monitoring (for assigned school only)
-- Student performance viewing (within assigned sections only)
-- Result entry and analysis (for assigned students only)
 - Edit own profile with Save button
-- View school details (read-only)\n- **School-based access**: All data and user lists filtered by assigned school
+- View school details (read-only)
+- **School-based access**: All data and user lists filtered by assigned school
 - **Visibility**: Can view students from assigned sections only (cannot view Principal or other teachers)

-### 8.10 Student Functions
-- View my class, section, subjects, and teachers
+### 8.6 Student Functions\n- View my class, section, subjects, and teachers
-- Exam writing (for assigned school only)
-- View tests assigned to my class and section
-- Result viewing (own results only)
-- Access to past exam reports (own reports only)
 - View school name, address, and code in profile
 - Edit own profile with Save button
-- **School-based access**: Only see exams and personal information from assigned school
+- **School-based access**: Only see personal information from assigned school
-- **Visibility**: Can only view their own profile details and personal exam data (cannot view other students, teachers, or Principal)
+- **Visibility**: Can only view their own profile details (cannot view other students, teachers, or Principal)

-### 8.11 User Profile Management
+### 8.7 User Profile Management
 - Edit button: Available for all users to modify their profile information (displayed as button or pencil icon)
 - Save button: Saves changes made to profile information
 - Approve button: Available only for Admin role to approve pending user registrations (integrated into Pending status button)
-- Suspend button: Available only for Admin role to suspend user accounts (integrated into Active status button)
+- Suspend button: Available only for Admin role to suspend user accounts (integrated into Active status button)\n- User status categories:\n  - Pending Approval: New users awaiting admin approval, cannot login
-- User status categories:
-  - Pending Approval: New users awaiting admin approval, cannot login
-  - Active: Approved users with full system access\n  - Suspended: Users whose accounts have been suspended, cannot login
+  - Active: Approved users with full system access
+  - Suspended: Users whose accounts have been suspended, cannot login
 - **Status-based button navigation**: Admin views display three status buttons (Pending, Active, Suspended) at top of User Management page for quick filtering, with relevant actions integrated into each button
 - Admin can filter and manage users based on their status by clicking corresponding button
-- **School filtering**: Principal views show only teachers and students from their assigned school; Teacher views show only students from their assigned sections\n\n### 8.12 Principal Dashboard - Total Teachers Card Feature
+- **School filtering**: Principal views show only teachers and students from their assigned school; Teacher views show only students from their assigned sections
+\n### 8.8 Principal Dashboard - Total Teachers Card Feature
 - **Total Teachers Card**: Displays the total count of teachers in the Principal's assigned school
 - **Click Functionality**: When Principal clicks on the'Total Teachers' card, the system opens a 'Teachers Management' page with tabbed interface
 - **Data Fetching Rule**: \n  - Fetch all teachers using school_id (not logged-in user ID)